 A Major Moment for a Prophetic Writer and Director Isn’t Wasted on Vanity

 I’m as happy as anyone that Lindelof got a win for Watchmen.
 As he mentioned, however, this wasn’t his story to tell.
 This is a culmination of conversations from many individuals and actors he mentions in the acceptance speech.
 In short, Lindelof told the story well, but it’s more than him.
-The life of Watchmen took new meaning in the wake of the George Floyd killing and continues to develop in real time.
+The life of Watchmen series on HBO took new meaning on Juneteenth weekend and in the wake of the George Floyd killing and continues to develop in real time.
 As our country braces for an election season unlike any other, in the midst of a pandemic nonetheless, we wait anxiously and unassured about what’s to come.